tfmortie/uaml/README.md

 ## References

-[1] Aleatoric and Epistemic Uncertainty in
-Machine Learning: An Introduction to Concepts and Methods (https://arxiv.org/pdf/1910.09457.pdf)
+* _Aleatoric and epistemic uncertainty in machine learning: an introduction to concepts and methods, H\"ullermeier et al., Machine learning (2021)_